List of Xiaomi products: Xiaomi Brand

-The Mi 3 uses a modified Qualcomm Snapdragon 800 and was found on test to be the world's fastest Android smartphone according to benchmark testing apps Antutu, Quadrant, and Geekbench.
+The Mi 3 uses a modified Qualcomm Snapdragon 800 and was found on a test to be the world's fastest Android smartphone according to benchmark testing apps Antutu, Quadrant, and Geekbench.

-Xiaomi showcased its ceramic Mi 5 on 24 February at MWC 2016.
-It is also equipped with NFC and a mobile payment function Mi Pay launched in April 2016.
+Xiaomi showed its ceramic Mi 5 on 24 February at MWC 2016.
+It supports NFC and a mobile payment function Mi Pay launched in April 2016.

 On 27 September 2016, Xiaomi released the Mi 5s and Mi 5s Plus.

 On 4 November 2016, Xiaomi released the Mi MIX.
-The Mi mix is characterized by a 91.3% screen to body ratio, which was achieved by removing all the top-mounted sensors: the proximity sensor has been replaced by ultrasound, the earpiece has been replaced with a piezoelectric speaker that uses the metal frame to generate sound, and the front-facing camera is relocated to the bottom.
+The MI MIX has a 91.3% screen to body ratio, achieved by removing all the top-mounted sensors: the proximity sensor has been replaced by ultrasound, the earpiece has been replaced by a piezoelectric speaker that uses the metal frame to generate sound, and the front-facing camera is relocated to the bottom.

-The Xiaomi Mi 5c was launched in February 2017, featuring the debut of Xiaomi's in-house processor, Pinecone Surge S1.
+The Xiaomi Mi 5c was launched in February 2017, the first phone with Xiaomi's in-house processor, Pinecone Surge S1.

 Xiaomi Mi 9 was launched on 20 February 2019 in Beijing, China.
 This is Xiaomi's first triple camera smartphone.
 It is powered by Snapdragon 855 SoC with 8GB RAM.

 Xiaomi Mi 10 was announced on 13 February 2020.
-This is Xiaomi's first phone to feature a Super-AMOLED display with a high refresh rate.
+This is Xiaomi's first phone with a Super-AMOLED display with a high refresh rate.
 This phone is powered by the Qualcomm Snapdragon 865 processor.

 Xiaomi Mi 10 Ultra was announced on 11 August 2020.
-This is Xiaomi's first phone to support 120 watt wired charging.
+This is Xiaomi's first phone to support 120-watt wired charging.

 Xiaomi 12T and 12T Pro was launched on 4 October 2022.
-Xiaomi 12T Pro is the first phone of Xiaomi that brings 200 MP camera.
+Xiaomi 12T Pro is the first Xiaomi phone with 200 MP camera.

+Xiaomi 15 Ultra was announced in January 2025, continuing Xiaomi's trend of high-end flagship devices.
+It features a Snapdragon 8 Elite processor, a 200MP periscope telephoto camera, and a 5,500mAh battery with 120W fast charging.
+With an IP69 rating and a peak brightness of 3,000 nits, it stands out as one of the most durable and high-performance Xiaomi devices to date.

+Xiaomi Series

 Mi Note Series

 In January 2015 in Beijing, China, Xiaomi unveiled the Mi Note and Mi Note Pro.
 Both devices have a 5.7-inch display and use a dual-glass design with a 2.5D front and 3D rear glass.

 The Mi Note is powered by hardware more than a year old at launch, the Mi Note Pro has the newer octa-core Qualcomm Snapdragon 810 processor, Adreno 430 GPU, 4 GB LPDDR4 RAM and LTE Cat 9, giving it a higher performance than the Mi Note, with approximately the same battery life.